-Tai is the final victor of the tournament.
-His winning pattern is as the same as (1) above: namely, he sits out of the ring and successively defeats his two opponents.
+Tai was the final victor of the tournament.
+His winning pattern was as the same as (1) above: namely, he sat out of the ring and successively defeated his two opponents.
 This must excite all sumo fans in Japan.
-No doubt, it symbolizes the arrival of the Golden Age of Grand Champion Taiho.
+No doubt, it symbolized the arrival of the Golden Age of Grand Champion Taiho.